ivangabriele/blog/_posts/2018-01-26-the-story-of-a-factory-light.md

 Once the two weeks had passed, he invited them to the long-awaited meeting.
 They were in a hurry to hear his outcome.

 Since he was an expert, or maybe because he needed to justify the number of zeros on the invoice he was about to send them, he put on the table a big pile of paper.
 A lot of of sheets filled with analyses and suggestions.
-The title was something even better than any report they had never seen so far: "Audit Report".
+The title was something even better than any report they had never seen so far: **« Audit Report »**.
 Suffice it to say that it was the cream of the crop of the reports during the 1970's.

-Once the audit report title effect passed, he told them:
+Once the audit report title effect passed, he started by:

 *— This report is my job.
 But let me tell what will – really – recover your productivity for the coming years.*